prayreh153/WHSTechNotes/journal.md

 Working in a virtual store for real money has its good side and bad side.
 The development of the metaverse, a virtual reality that uses AI, is motivationg this new type of employment.
 Whether it's a good or bad idea, it'll depend on how its challenges are addressed.
 This response used AI.

+# September 30, 2025
+Journal Prompt:
+The term 67 is a joke that almost every gen z or younger knows.
+This term originated from the height of Lebron James being 6 foot 7 inches.
+It then was used in a rap song saying the phrase six seven.
+Eventually people turned it into a meme.
+The meme is massive because it can be seen or heard in the everyday life.
+There is also a motion with your hands you'll have to do everytime you say the phrase.
+You'll have to move both your hands up and down in opposite directions from eachother.